Zebb Bugeting App

 2. Increased engagement motivation

-Gauge initial engagement intent through user feedback collected after their first interaction with the app.
-Measure the weekly engagement data.
+Gauged initial engagement intent through user feedback collected after their first interaction with the app.
+There’s an increased engagement vs engagement on copilot.

 3. Interfaces are easy to focus